-31. There is a risk that our data could be lost or misused by the job workers appointed by our Company.
+23. There is a risk that our data could be lost or misused by the job workers appointed by our Company.

 During the ordinary course of its business operations, our Company has entered into job work arrangements for engaging third party contractors for job work of raw materials to produce products which gets converted into intermediates at our facility.
-Our Company possesses valuable formulations, scientific, technical and business information of a confidential and proprietary nature including but not limited to scientific and technical information, manufacturing know-how, engineering techniques, registration data and developments relating to the manufacturing of its products ("Confidential Information"), which our Company, either in part or in entirety entrusts certain Confidential Information with such job workers who being bound by confidential Information without prior written consent of our Company.
-Although the job workers are contractually obligated to protect such Confidential Information received from the Company, and there have been no instances of confidentiality of such Confidential Information being breached in the last three years, there can be no assurance that such Confidential Information or any part thereof shall be so protected by the job workers in compliance with the confidential Information may have an adverse effect on our reputation, business, results of operations, cash flows and financial condition.
+Our Company possesses valuable formulations, scientific, technical and business information of a confidential and proprietary nature including but not limited to scientific and technical information, manufacturing know-how, engineering techniques, registration data and developments relating to the manufacturing of its products ("Confidential Information"), which our Company, either in part or in entirety entrusts certain Confidential Information with such job workers who being bound by confidentiality agreements executed with our Company, are contractually restricted to not publish in whole or in part any of the Confidential Information without prior written consent of our Company.
+Although the job workers are contractually obligated to protect such Confidential Information received from the Company, there can be no assurance that such Confidential Information or any part thereof shall be so protected by the job workers in compliance with the confidentiality agreements executed by them with our Company and any such loss, disclosure and misuse of such Confidential Information may have an adverse effect on our reputation, business, results of operations, cash flows and financial condition.

-32. Our inability to accurately forecast demand for our products and manage our inventory may have an adverse effect on our business, results of operations, financial condition and cash flows.
+24. Our inability to accurately forecast demand for our products and manage our inventory may have an adverse effect on our business, results of operations, financial condition and cash flows.